Is Match Group a Hidden Gem or - GuruFocus.com

 Before delving into the details, let's understand what the Altman Z-score entails.
 Invented by New York University Professor Edward I. Altman in 1968, the Z-Score is a financial model that predicts the probability of a company entering bankruptcy within a two-year time frame.
 The Altman Z-Score combines five different financial ratios, each weighted to create a final score.
 A score below 1.8 suggests a high likelihood of financial distress, while a score above 3 indicates a low risk.

-Match Group Inc (MTCH, Financial) is a provider of online dating products.
-The company has a vast portfolio of different online dating service providers, including Tinder, Hinge, BLKB, Chispa, Match.com, OkCupid, Plenty of Fish, and Meetic.
+Match Group is a provider of online dating products, with a vast portfolio of different online dating service providers, including Tinder, Hinge, BLKB, Chispa, Match.com, OkCupid, Plenty of Fish, and Meetic.
 Match Group has more than 45 brands of online dating sites and/or apps, from which it generates user fee revenue (95%) and advertising revenue (5%).

 A dissection of Match Group's Altman Z-score reveals Match Group's financial health may be weak, suggesting possible financial distress: